ThomasWilmes/Programmierprojekt/README.md

 5. --> When Activation is failing: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted --> Repeat step four
 6. --> to run the Jupyter Notebook in virtual Enviroment it is recommended to install all jupyter dependencies --> pip3 install jupyter
 7. pip3 install -r .\requirements.txt
+8. In order to run the Jupyter Notebook, all packages in the first Chapter needs to be installed!

 ### Run API